sieste/darksky/README.md

 ## pyfcio: Weather forecasts on the command line ##

-Quickly plot weather forecasts into your terminal.
+Plot weather forecasts into the terminal using data from [forecast.io](www.forecast.io)

 ### Example and usage ###

 ```
 ./fcst.py rain2